ericmj/true_story/README.md

 ## Why?

 We've observed that well-written code and a well-structured API tells a good story.
 Writing single-purpose functions and improving setup composition improves tests.
+When you get the setup right, tests get simpler and the structure is easier to read and easier to follow.
 This thin DSL around ExUnit does exactly that.

 ## Quick Start